Features

 1.)
 Lapsset – Arguably Kenya’s most ambitious venture, the Sh2 trillion Lamu Port-South Sudan-Ethiopia-Transport Corridor project is hoped to boost economic activities and double the country’s GDP.

-Its main components include Lamu Port, Lamu-Ethiopia-South Sudan highway, Lamu-Juba-Addis Ababa railway, oil refinery and a 2,240km pipeline linking oil fields in South Sudan to the refinery at Lamu Port.
+Its main components include Lamu Port, the Lamu-Ethiopia-South Sudan highway, Lamu-Juba-Addis Ababa railway, the oil refinery and a 2,240km pipeline linking oil fields in South Sudan to the refinery at Lamu Port.

-It also includes construction of three resort cities at Lamu, Isiolo and Lokichoggio, construction of airports in the resort cities and development of a 1,100MW power line and a 185km water supply line.
+It also includes the construction of three resort cities at Lamu, Isiolo and Lokichoggio, the construction of airports in the resort cities and the development of a 1,100MW power line and a 185km water supply line.

 2.)
 Mega Dams – Since April 2013, various government agencies have signed or announced more than Sh700 billion worth of dam construction projects across the country.

-Several mega dams are currently under construction at a cost of Sh143 billion.
+Several mega dams are currently under construction for Sh143 billion.

-These include Sh37 billion Thwake Dam in Kitui/Makueni counties, Sh28 billion Itare Dam in Nakuru County, and Sh5 billion Siyoi Muruny in West Pokot County.
+These include the Sh37 billion Thwake Dam in Kitui/Makueni counties, the Sh28 billion Itare Dam in Nakuru County, and the Sh5 billion Siyoi Muruny in West Pokot County.

 4.)
 Standard Gauge Railway – Construction of the Mombasa-Malaba standard gauge railway was launched by President Uhuru Kenyatta on November 28, 2013.

-Phase one of the project – from Mombasa to Nairobi was completed in 2017 at a cost of Sh327 billion.
+Phase one of the project – from Mombasa to Nairobi was completed in 2017 for Sh327 billion.
 Phase 2A, from Nairobi to Naivasha, was concluded in 2019 at Sh150 billion.

 However, the project has since been put on hold due to lack of finances.